 Expenses related to the acquisition of the Jacada software division

-2. Software AG also acquired the remaining minority interests of the following companies in Q1 2008:
+2. Software AG also acquired the remaining minority interests of the following companies in the first three quarters of 2008:

 3. Earn-out payments for earlier acquisitions